10 Paper Shredder Questions Answered (FAQ)

 It is important that you make use of official oil or lubricant that can be used for paper shredders.
 Read more about oiling your shredder.

 #8 | Can paper shredders be unjammed?

-Some paper shredders have special anti-jam technology.
+Some paper shredders have special anti-jam technology (Video).
 These shredders are equipped with sensors to prevent a paper-jam.
-So when you feed too many sheets of paper, or when you feed the paper in a wrong way the paper shredder lets you know.
+So when you feed too many sheets of paper, or when you feed the paper in the wrong way the paper shredder lets you know.
 Even when a paper-jam does occur the shredder stops immediately and puts the cutters in reverse so you can try shredding again.

 #9 | Is shredded paper recyclable?